rubyworks/radix/README.md

 ## Installing

+If using Bundler, then add the ususal gem entry to your project's Gemfile.

+    gem 'radix'

 To install with RubyGems simply open a console and type:

     $ gem install radix

-Radix follows [Ruby Setup](http://rubyworks.github.com/setup) package standard so it can also be installed in an FHS compliant manner using setup.rb.
+Radix follows [Ruby Setup](http://rubyworks.github.com/setup) package standard so it can also be installed in an FHS compliant manner using setup.rb (very old-school and no longer recommeded).

 ## Special Thanks